VideoSketcher: Sequential Sketch Generation Using Video Model Priors: Related Work

-Recently, video models have been applied to painting reconstruction. \emph{PaintsUndo}~\cite{paintsundo} and \emph{PaintsAlter}~\cite{paintsalter} aim to recover or reverse the creation process of an existing painting by predicting intermediate states conditioned on a completed image.
-While effective for painting reconstruction, these methods rely on $~20k$ Procreate recordings for training and produce relatively coarse, frame-level progressions.
-In contrast, we pursue a fundamentally different goal: generating new sketches from text with explicit, stroke-by-stroke progression.
-This enables open-ended creative exploration in which the final result emerges through the drawing process rather than being predetermined.
-The slower, stroke-level progression naturally supports co-creation, allowing users to interpret and contribute as the sketch unfolds.
-Crucially, we demonstrate that this can be achieved using only a handful of training examples.
+Recent work \cite{paintsalter,paintsundo} apply video models to painting reconstruction -- recovering or reversing the creation process of a \emph{given} painting.
+To achieve this, they rely on $20K$ Procreate time-lapse recordings for training, producing relatively coarse, frame-level progressions.
+In contrast, we pursue a fundamentally different goal: generating new sketches from given textual descriptions, with local stroke-by-stroke progression.
+Crucially, we show that this can be achieved using only a \emph{handful} of training examples.

 Finally, a related line of work uses reinforcement learning to train painting agents that produce sequential paintings for various tasks~\cite{ganin2018synthesizing,mellor2019unsupervised,mihai2021learning,zhou2018learning}.
 However, these methods are not designed to model semantically meaningful stroke ordering and are typically restricted to narrow domains, such as faces or a small set of predefined objects.